micropython/oofatfs/src/00readme.txt

   The initial value is 0. (f_mkfs is not available)

-  Following table shows which function is removed by configuratin options.
+  Following table shows which function is removed by configuration options.

                 _FS_MINIMIZE   _FS_READONLY  _USE_MKFS
                 (1)  (2)  (3)       (1)         (0)